opcg/rez/README.md

 ### Backwards Compatibility

-Some deprecated features have been disabled by default.
+Some features have been disabled by default.
 If you encounter any issues, here is how can re-enable them.

 **rezconfig.py**

+Apply all of these for full compatibility with nerdvegas/rez

 ```python
 # bleeding-rez does not affect file permissions at all